openedx/edx-documentation/en_us/shared/developing_course/course_components.rst

 To edit a component, you select the **Edit** icon.

 .. image:: ../../../shared/images/unit-edit.png
-  :alt: Image of a unit with Edit icon circled
+  :alt: A component with the Edit icon indicated in the toolbar.
+  :width: 400

 Then, follow instructions for the type of component you are editing.